survivejs/webpack-book/manuscript/04_what_is_webpack.md

 All these smaller features add up.
 Surprisingly, you can get many things done out of the box.
 If you are missing something, there are loaders and plugins available that allow you to go further.

 Webpack comes with a significant learning curve.
-Even still, it's a tool worth learning, given it saves so much time and effort over the long term.
+Even still, it’s a tool worth learning, given it saves so much time and effort over the long term.
 To get a better idea how it compares to some other tools, check out [the official comparison](https://webpack.js.org/get-started/why-webpack/#comparison).

 ## Conclusion

 You can use webpack with some other tools.
-It won't solve everything.
+It won’t solve everything.
 It does solve the problem of bundling, however.
-That's one less worry during development.
+That’s one less worry during development.
 Using *package.json*, `scripts`, and webpack alone takes you far, as we will see soon.

 To summarize:

 * Webpack is a **module bundler**, but you can also use it for tasks as well.
 * **Hot Module Replacement** (HMR) helped to popularize webpack.
 It is a feature that can enhance development experience.
 * Webpack relies on a **dependency graph** underneath.
 Webpack will traverse through the source to construct the graph and it uses this information and configuration to generate bundles.
-* Webpack's **configuration** describes how to transform assets of the graphs and what kind of output it should generate.
+* Webpack’s **configuration** describes how to transform assets of the graphs and what kind of output it should generate.
 A part of this information may be included in the source itself if features like code splitting are used.
 * Webpack can generate **hashes** for filenames allowing you to invalidate bundles as their contents change.
-* Webpack's logic is contained within **loaders** and **plugins**.
-These are called through webpack's configuration.
+* Webpack’s logic is contained within **loaders** and **plugins**.
+These are called through webpack’s configuration.

-In the following chapters, we'll examine webpack in more detail as you will learn to develop a basic development and build configuration.
+In the following chapters, we’ll examine webpack in more detail as you will learn to develop a basic development and build configuration.
 The later chapters continue further and delve into more advanced topics.